JustinTutu5100/wk3-code-challenge/README.md

  ## Setup Instructions
 1. Clone the repo from git hub
 2. Go into the folder useing cd in ur terminal
-3. Install json-server: npm install -g json-server@0.17.4
+3. Install json-server: npm install -g json-server
 4. Start the backend: json-server db.json
 5. Start the frontend: live-server for your html